Agent Agreement – Terms and Conditions

 Agent Firms are required to enter all time and file related disbursements for all matters handled on behalf of the Director.
 They are required to track the following information in iCase:

-Billing the PPSC for services rendered and recoverable expenses is done using two forms – the SOA (html) and DWP (html).
+Billing the PPSC for services rendered and recoverable expenses is done using two forms – the Statement of Account (SOA) and Details of Work Performed (DWP).
 Note that neither the printing nor the photocopying of accounts is billable.

 13.6.1 Billing Drug Accounts